Duke’s Favorite Pasta with Wild Alaska Salmon

 Ingredients

-- 1 Tbsp Let’s Be Clarified Butter (recipe below)
+• 1 Tbsp Let’s Be Clarified Butter (see below)

-- 2 Tbsp Garlic Lover’s Butter (recipe below)
+• 2 Tbsp Garlic Lover’s Butter (see below)

 Instructions

-- Fillet salmon using the deep-skin method, which is to remove the gray matter along with the skin and pluck the pin bones with needle-nose pliers or boning tweezers.
+• Fillet salmon using the deep-skin method, which is to remove the gray matter along with the skin and pluck the pin bones with needle-nose pliers or boning tweezers.
+If you are buying from your local fishmonger, ask them to do this step for you.

-- At the same time, coat Salmon on one side only with Blackening Spice of Life and caramelized seasoning side down in a sauté pan in Let’s be Clarified butter for 3-4 minutes.
+• In another sauté pan over medium-high, add in the Let’s be Clarified butter and carefully place in the seasoned side of the Salmon and cook for 3-4 minutes.
 Spices will melt.
 Flip the salmon and cook for 3-4 minutes or until the fish has lost its translucency.
+Remove from heat and set aside for plate up.

-- In a sauté pan heat garlic, heavy whipping cream, Duke’s Superb Herb Blend, Duke’s Ready Anytime Seasoning, and basil.
+• In the sauté pan that you cooked the peppers and onions in, heat garlic, heavy whipping cream, Duke’s Superb Herb Blend, Duke’s Ready Anytime Seasoning, and basil.
 Reduce until thickened, about 3 minutes.

 Let’s Be Clarified Butter